Ax-Sch/TNAMSE_geno_pheno/README.md

 Scripts for producing the figures of the analysis of the phenotypic and molecular data of the TRANSLATE-NAMSE project.
 The individual R-scripts were integrated in an automated snakemake pipeline to facilitate regeneration of analyses during data cleaning.
 Individual R-scripts are named according to the figures for which they yield the data.

 You can either run the whole pipeline, or you can run scripts individually.
+If you are looking for our tool YieldPred please visit the following website: https://translate-namse.de/ .

 ### General